 Karen Gantz Zahler is a highly sought-after New York literary agent and property rights attorney.
 Her clients include Alec Baldwin, Alan Dershowitz, Kathleen Turner and a host of successful authors.

-Dr. Joyce Starr and Karen Gantz provide authors with a wealth of professional services, including author coaching, book development, book editing and structuring book proposals.
+Dr. Starr and Karen Gantz provide authors with a wealth of professional services, including author coaching, book development, book editing, and book proposals.

 Cathy Greenblat – Love, Loss, and Laughter: Seeing Alzheimer’s Differently

 Over 5.3 million Americans suffer from Alzheimer’s; nearly 11 million family members and friends serve as unpaid caregivers.
 Love, Loss and Laughter by sociologist/author/photographer Cathy Greenblat challenges the dominant “empty shell” image of Alzheimer patients.
 Sponsored by Alzheimer’s Disease International (ADI), this work melds uplifting photographs with inspirational text by international care partners, researchers, medical experts, social care providers, activists and people with dementia themselves.

 “You can almost touch the joy, love, and laughter that emanates from the people involved,” says a reader.
 Maria Shriver wrote the introduction: “This groundbreaking book provides honor, respect and dignity to people living with dementia and delivers comfort, support and understanding to their caregivers.”
 Read more about this book project…

 Mike Turpin – Destiny Does Not Make House Calls: Lessons for Life